pyronaur/easy-photography-portfolio/readme.txt

 The JavaScript side is also very opinionated and easily extensible.
 You can use filters and actions to either modify the existing functionality, for example modifying the core masonry layout just a bit or completely initialize a brand new layout (like Packery or Horizontal Scroll).
 If you decide to build a custom view, you can utilize the existing JavaScript hook structure to let the plugin handle all the little things for you.

-ourselves for our existing customers, yet making it flexible enough so that it can be used in any theme.